 5) Use animated gifs and emoticons to convey emotion.

-If someone did great work or there’s a good team win, find a gif at a site like giphy.com and send it with the message praising them (you are reinforcing good behavior, right?).
-Watch how much better a reaction you get than when you just email, “Good job."
+Watch how much better of a reaction you get when you do that instead of just emailing, "Good job."
 You can get a similar effect if you want to diffuse an email by putting an emoticon at the end to show you're not too serious.

 6) Balance schedule inconvenience.

 Once you start adding remote employees, it won't be long before you have people across many time zones.
 That can make meeting scheduling a real challenge.
-Often times, you will get one person that always has calls at awkward times for them.
+Often, you will get one person that always has calls at awkward times for them.